jakobharder/anno1800-jakobs-mods/mods/addon-new-world-cities/README.md

 They merge into blocks like Engineers and Investors.

 - Terraced **Jornaleros**
+  - 15 additional residents with tortillas, bread and cheese as basic needs.
-  - Additionally consume bread, cheese as basic needs and jam as lifestyle need.
+  - 5 additional residents with jam as lifestyle need.
 - Terraced **Obreros**
-  - Additionally consume bread, cheese, electricity as basic needs and jam as lifestyle need.
+  - 15 additional residents with bread, cheese and electricity as basic needs.
+  - 5 additional residents with jam as lifestyle need.

 **Production** of new additional needs for terraced houses.